 Dead spacecraft are seeding the upper atmosphere with metalFri, 22 Dec 2023 14:00:55 +0000 The stratosphere seems to be full of aluminium particles and other metals that come from spacecraft burning up in the atmosphere, and those particles could mess up polar clouds | |

-Iceland volcano: Watch the Fagradalsfjall eruption liveTue, 19 Dec 2023 16:48:05 +0000 Iceland’s Fagradalsfjall volcano, located on the country’s south-west Reykjanes peninsula, has erupted after weeks of earthquake activity | |
+Iceland volcano: Watch the Fagradalsfjall eruption liveTue, 19 Dec 2023 16:48:05 +0000 Iceland’s Fagradalsfjall volcano, located on the Reykjanes peninsula in the south-west of the country, has erupted after weeks of earthquake activity.
+The eruption started on 18 December at 22:17 local time, after a sequence of small earthquakes in the hour before.
+Enormous plumes of smoke and spews of lava have since been flowing from a … | |

 The magnificent medieval map that made cartography into a scienceTue, 12 Dec 2023 16:00:00 +0000 Some 550 years ago, a Venetian monk named Fra Mauro set out to create a world map.
 Rather than myth and religion, it was based on solid evidence for the first time | |